Authentic Lessons for 21st Century Learning

 Remind the students that considering these questions will help them come up with rich details that will make their writing interesting and engaging.

-While the students are working, circulate the classroom reading what the students have completed and offer suggestions or prompts where needed.
+While the students are working, circulate the classroom to read what the students have completed and offer suggestions or prompts where needed.
 After some independent work time, ask for volunteers to share out examples of answers to these guiding questions.

 Once the students have finished answering the guiding questions, tell them to list the items for their Best/Worst list in the corresponding numbered boxes on the organizer.